kauri-io/Content/java/java-ipfs.md

 ## Add content to IPFS

-When adding a file on the IPFS network, the file is uploaded to the node we are connected to and stored on the IPFS local datastore.
-This operation returns the unique identifier called multihash of the file (for example: `Qmaisz6NMhDB51cCvNWa1GMS7LU1pAxdF4Ld6Ft9kZEP2a`).
+When adding a file on the IPFS network, the file is uploaded to the IPF node we are connected to and stored on it local datastore.
+This operation returns a unique identifier of the file called multihash (for example: `Qmaisz6NMhDB51cCvNWa1GMS7LU1pAxdF4Ld6Ft9kZEP2a`).

 ![](https://imgur.com/F5U0gHN.png)

-The method `ipfs.add(NamedStreamable file): List<MerkleNode>` can be used to store content on the IPFS node *java-ipfs-http-client* is connected to.
-This method takes a `NamedStreamable` or a `List<NamedStreamable>` as input which has a few different implementations:
+The method `ipfs.add(NamedStreamable file): List<MerkleNode>` can be used to store content on the IPFS node we are connected to.
+This method takes a `NamedStreamable` or a `List<NamedStreamable>` as input. `NamedStreamable` has a few different implementations:

 - `FileWrapper` wraps a `java.io.File`
 - `InputStreamWrapper` wraps a `java.io.InputStream`